-10. A company would like to update the numbers of outstanding awards and shares available for future grants after the end of its last complete fiscal year (the disclosure that ISS relies on in calculating SVT).
+10. A company would like to update the numbers of outstanding awards and shares available for future grants after the end of its last complete fiscal year.
 What specific information does ISS require in order to utilize updated numbers?

 In order for ISS to utilize disclosures other than those that are based on the end of the company's last reported fiscal year, all information required for our analysis must be disclosed together in the proxy statement (or together in another public filing cited in the proxy statement), all as of the same new date.
 This includes information normally provided in the 10-K report, including all of the following: